JuliaNLSolvers/NLsolve.jl/README.md

 * Homotopy methods
 * [LMMCP algorithm by C. Kanzow](http://www.mathematik.uni-wuerzburg.de/~kanzow/)

+# Related Packages

+* [JuMP.jl](https://github.com/JuliaOpt/JuMP.jl) can also solve non linear equations.
+Just reformulate your problem as an optimization problem with non linear constraints: use the set of equations as constraints, and enter 1.0 as the objective function.
+JuMP currently supports a number of open-source and commercial solvers.

 # References

 Nocedal, Jorge and Wright, Stephen J. (2006): "Numerical Optimization", second